ssymeonidis/imageGen/README.md

-# AI/ML Image Noise Reduction via Tensorflow
+# AI/ML Image Generation via Tensorflow

 This repository implements a Generative Adversarial Network (GAN) for creating synthetic images based on training data.
 This project is based off the YouTube